T-count optimization and Reed-Muller codes: Introduction

 \subsection{Related work}

 Much work has gone into $T$-count and depth reduction in recent years.
 Amy \etal \cite{ammr13} identified the $T$-count and $T$-depth as important quantities in the efficiency of a logical quantum circuit, and gave new implementations of 2--4 bit quantum operations reducing $T$-count and depth from the previously best known.
-Their search-based algorithm was later optimized and extended by Gosset \etal \cite{gkmr14} to directly optimize $T$-depth, leading to proofs of $T$-depth minimality for various 2--4 bit circuits.
+Their search-based algorithm was later extended by Gosset \etal \cite{gkmr14} to directly optimize $T$-depth, leading to proofs of $T$-depth minimality for various 2--4 bit circuits.
 Selinger \cite{s13} showed that the Toffoli gate, as well as a general class of Clifford+$T$ circuits, can be parallelized to $T$-depth 1 with sufficiently many ancillas.
 Constructions for adding controls to quantum gates were also given which lowered the $T$-count and depth compared to best known practices using Toffoli gates.
 Amy, Maslov and Mosca later used similar ideas to create an automated, polynomial-time tool for reducing and parallelizing $T$ gates called $T$-par, which uses matroid partitioning to parallelize the $T$ gates.
 More recently, Abdessaied, Soeken and Drechsler \cite{asd14} studied the effect of Hadamard gates on $T$-count and depth reductions, developing a tool that reduces Hadamard gates in quantum circuits leading to further $T$ gate optimizations.
 Maslov \cite{m15} examined Toffoli gate implementations up to relative phase and used them to develop new designs for multiple control Toffolis using fewer ancillas, $\cnot$, and in some cases $T$ gates, than standard designs.

 A great deal of work optimizing $T$-count and depth in single qubit circuits has also been done recently, with series of works on exact \cite{kmm12} and approximate \cite{kmm13, s15, rs14} minimal synthesis, as well as repeat-until-success circuits \cite{ps14, brs15}.
+While we instead focus on \emph{multi-qubit} circuit optimization, the single- and multi-qubit approaches are complementary as circuits may be first optimized at the level of abstract, small angle rotations before optimally decomposing such gates into sequences of $T$ and Clifford group gates.

+The relationship between Reed-Muller codes and $T$ gates has previously been studied from the perspective of fault-tolerance, with applications to the construction of quantum error correcting codes with transversal roots of $Z$ \cite{klz96, zcc11, aj14} or otherwise implementing such gates with magic state distillation \cite{bh12, ehd12, lc13}.
+Our work differs from the work done in the fault-tolerance community in that we are interested in the optimization of quantum circuits, rather than implementing phase gates fault-tolerantly -- hence we establish \emph{completeness} results in addition to the \emph{existence} results found in fault-tolerance research.